vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/27_gamedev_modern_cpp.md

 }
 </style>

 The past few days have been "interesting".
-My Twitter has been raided by the part of the online gamedev community that doesn't see much value in Modern C++ and prefers writing code with a very low level of abstraction.
+My Twitter has been raided by the part of the gamedev community that doesn't see much value in Modern C++ and prefers writing code with a very low level of abstraction.
 Except this time I didn't start it, unlike [a while ago](https://twitter.com/supahvee1234/status/994618273013510145)...

 This article (1) tells the story of the heated discussions one of my tweets spawned, (2) analyzes some common requirements and misconceptions game developers have, and (3) provides a list of Modern C++ features which *every* game developer should use.